Why should you measure your RPA project success?

 One of the coolest things I find about Robotic Process Automation development and implementation is that you can measure virtually everything.

-And I am not talking about the performance of bots or other highly technical metrics that can be understood only by RPA developers.
-I have in mind actual business- and money-related metrics that can help you measure your ROI, calculate business gains and get a clear answer to how much (or: if) is RPA automation profitable for your company.
+I am not talking about the performance of bots or other highly technical metrics that can be understood only by RPA developers.
+I have in mind actual business- and money-related metrics that can help you measure your ROI, calculate business gains, and get a clear answer to how much (or: if) RPA automation is profitable for your company.

 That’s the true beauty of RPA: being able to generate a data-based report showcasing the exact effects of automation implementation (be that saving $$$, shortening the payment cycle, or decreasing the time needed to perform processes) ready to share with your CEO, board or other stakeholders.